- Q: How should names be listed at the memorials?

 - Q: Wouldn't new Twin Towers be terrorist targets?

-- A: Certainly, and so would the Freedom Tower, the rest of the site, the stock exchanges, Grand Central, Washington, and other places.
+- A: Certainly, and so would the Freedom Tower, the rest of the site, the stock exchanges, Grand Central, the Pentagon, the White House, and other places.
 The Twin Towers did not cause 9/11.
 Either Twin Tower would withstand a plane crash better than the Freedom Tower, and interconnected Twin Towers would be safer and much better for commerce than the Freedom Tower.
 Restoring the super block without above ground streets is better for security and negates the need for embassy building standards.
 Although there will probably not be another plane hijacking in the U.S. for at least a century, lower Manhattan and Washington possibly should have minimal anti-aircraft protection, which even some major third world cities have.
+The old Path tunnels to the Hudson River should be capable of being quickly sealed.

 - Q: Why not simply rebuild new Twin Towers at the original locations?

 - A: If new plans for the WTC site are considered this should also be on the table.
 Rebuilding modern Twin Towers at the original locations and upgrading the rest of the site is what most societies would do, and this would save time and billions on foundation and infrastructure work.
+Greenwich Street could continue underground through the site.
 We have some basic plans similar to fig. 5 with the original towers, an open and upgraded Tobin Plaza, optional hotel, a memorial, and other public buildings.
-However we think moving the towers east could be a better solution: the footprint memorials would be meaningful, the better tower locations are preferred by potential private investors, there is more support from victims' families, and the site could be more attractive.
+However we think moving the towers east is also an acceptable solution: the footprint memorials would be meaningful, the better tower locations are preferred by potential private investors, there is more support from victims' families, and the site could be more attractive.

 - Q: Could new towers have automatic dampening systems for wind?